Introduction & Part I: Streamline Systems to Control Costs

 Two things you can be sure of: first, that the recovery is going to be long and difficult; and second, that IT is central to navigating it.
 The companies who get IT right will see great opportunities.
 Those who hesitate are in danger of being left behind.

-Over the next few weeks, we’ll explore how AEC can use digital strategies to improve the bottom line.
+We willl explore how AEC can use digital strategies to improve the bottom line.
 Please feel free to get in touch with questions and comments; we’re always up for a low-pressure chat.
 In the meantime, we hope you’re staying healthy and productive.

-How AEC Can Succeed with Digital
+How AEC can succeed with digital?

 Part I: Streamline Systems to Control Costs